 The advisors for the pitch night were top notch; each of them representing a technology company in Indianapolis including Salesforce, PERQ and Genesys.
 The presenters of the pitches were well prepared, knowledgeable and brought great energy to the stage.
 ActiveCampaign, an integrated email marketing, marketing automation and small business CRM company, focused their presentation on their talent and employees.
 They opened an office in Indianapolis, and their ask was for some of the local talent to connect with them for the more than 200 jobs they are looking to bring to the Indy area.
 If you are looking to work with a great company with an employee focus, check them out!

-Next for the company pitches was Angie’s List, a marketing tech staple in the Indianapolis area.
+Next for the company pitches was Angie’s List (now Angi), a marketing tech staple in the Indianapolis area.
 The presenter gave us a history of Angie’s List, which was quite entertaining and included old pictures from past campaigns.
-Angie’s List is growing and looking to new opportunities, and their ask for the night was also new talent.

 Last we heard from Lessonly, a company offering training software to help customers and teams Do Better Work.
 They also had an insightful yet entertaining presentation that included the history of their company mascot, the llama.
 The llama, Ollie, has helped them to grow their business, grow their customers and bring together their stakeholders around golden llamas.
 They also wrote a book called “Do Better Work” that you should check out if you’re interested.